d-cuzya/ollama-rest-api-py/README.md

 # Ollama API
-This is a simple rest api service.
+This is a simple rest api service for [ollama](https://github.com/ollama/ollama)(For use AI in your computer).
 It work in python and save requests and answers in Postgresql.
 # Install & Run
 > ##### Download and install Ollama